 Dr Yeh also investigated gene expression in people who have had a first neurological episode (or first “demyelinating event”) that may lead on to become MS. He looked at the effect of taking vitamin D supplements for 3 months in these people, as part of the PrevANZ study.
 In people taking high doses of vitamin D, the team found changes to pathways involved in immune function, inflammation and other specific cellular processes.
 These observations support the role of vitamin D in influencing the immune system and will help inform the results of the PrevANZ study.

-As most patients with MS are women, understanding how MS activity changes during pregnancy is important.
+As most people living with MS are women, understanding how MS activity changes during pregnancy is important.
 Dr Yeh used data from the MSBase International MS Registry, including approximately 2000 pregnancies.
-The team observed that women with more active MS or who were treated with modern therapies, natalizumab (Tysabri”) and fingolimod (Gilenya), were at an increased risk of relapse if they stopped their therapy during pregnancy.
+The team observed that women with more active MS or who were treated with modern therapies, natalizumab (Tysabri) and fingolimod (Gilenya), were at an increased risk of relapse if they stopped their therapy during pregnancy.
 Continuing natalizumab treatment during pregnancy reduced the rates of MS relapse, and starting natalizumab again after birth protected women against the increase rate of relapse that usually occurs in that period.
 These findings will help MS neurologists and women with MS to better plan their treatments to minimise the risks of relapse around the time of pregnancy.
 Find out more about these findings here.

 Over the next year, Dr Yeh will continue to study the differences in the immune response to vitamin D between people with MS and without MS, and will complete further studies of the vitamin D response in participants from the PrevANZ study.